CCALITA/runlab/README.md

 ## Notes

 - This is intentionally small and focuses on the architecture; kernels are simple.
-- The Python binding currently copies input arrays into `std::vector<float>`.
+- The Python binding supports zero-copy inputs for 1-D, C-contiguous `float32` NumPy arrays by storing a buffer-backed view in the runtime blackboard.
-  You can extend this to zero-copy by storing buffer-backed views in the blackboard.
+- Importing the built extension typically requires adding `build/` to your module search path (the provided `examples/example.py` does `sys.path.insert(0, "build")`).
 - Sender/receiver is based on C++26 P2300 (`std::execution` / stdexec).
 A local
   reference copy exists at `thirdparty/stdexec/examples/hello_world.cpp`.